Chetu6474/Churn_analysis/README.md

 - **Colors Used:** `#FFF5C2 #9F9FD0 #7676BC `

 ## 📈 Target Audience
-While this project focuses on a telecom firm, the techniques are applicable across various industries, including retail, finance, and healthcare.
+While this project focuses on a telecom firm, the techniques are applicable across various industries, including **retail, finance, and healthcare**.

 ## 🎯 Project Goals
 - Implement an ETL process in SQL Server